-Europe by Rail: The Definitive Guide for Independent Travellers is the guidebook that was first published by Thomas Cook in the 1990s.
+Europe by Rail: The Definitive Guide for Independent Travellers is a guidebook that was first published by Thomas Cook in the 1990s.
 With a new publisher, the 14th version of Europe by Rail looked markedly different to previous editions, suggesting 50 different routes to follow.
 In November 2017 a new edition, the 15th, was published, containing handy advice for rail travellers.

 A guide to European rail journeys